How to Enjoy Mango Bubble Tea While Keeping Calories in Check

 What is mango bubble tea made of?

-Mango bubble tea is made from brewed tea, mango flavouring (like syrup or puree), milk or cream, sweetener, and chewy tapioca pearls.
-At Bobalicious, we offer mango bases made from real fruit puree and syrup for a rich tropical twist.
+Mango bubble tea is made from brewed tea (usually green or black), mango flavoring (syrup or fresh puree), milk or cream, sweetener, and chewy tapioca pearls.
+Premium versions use real mango fruit puree for authentic tropical taste and better nutritional value.

 What are mango popping pearls made of?

-Mango popping pearls are made from fruit juice encased in a seaweed extract shell, using a process called spherification.
-They burst in your mouth with juicy mango flavour—find out why they’re trending in our Popping Boba guide.
+Mango popping pearls are made from mango juice encased in a thin seaweed extract shell using a process called spherification.
+They burst in your mouth with juicy mango flavor, offering a fun alternative to traditional tapioca pearls with fewer calories.

 Is bubble tea healthy to drink?